Frankenstein's Monster (Marvel Comics): Howling Commandos' clone

 An intelligent clone of Frankenstein's Monster nicknamed "Frank" was a member of the Paranormal Containment Unit of the international law-enforcement agency S.H.I.E.L.D. in issues of the series Nick Fury's Howling Commandos.
 Unlike Frankenstein's Monster and his other clones, Frank has a mace for a right hand, where it can be launched out on a chain similar to a flail.
 There is a large cannon where the radius of his left arm is supposed to be, where it houses different firearms like machine gun barrels and one detachable handheld gun.
 How this cloning process did not produce different clones of the various individual body parts making up the original Monster was briefly mentioned in issue #1.
 The response was "Don't go there".

 Frank was among the monsters that gathered to prepare a defense on Area 13 when Merlin's army was attacking.
 Frank held his ground while Warwolf and Gorilla-Man released all the giant monsters in their possession where they trampled over Merlin's army.
 When Frank opted to tend to the injured, the Howling Commandos chose to pursue the remaining members of Merlin's army.
 Frank was present when the Mole Man's forces showed up to help fight Merlin's army.

+Other versions

+Earth X

+In the Earth X reality, the head of Frankenstein's Monster is among the trophies of Kraven the Hunter.

+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, Frankenstein's Monster is a member of the 2099 version of the Avengers.
+He is among those who were killed by the 2099 version of the Masters of Evil.

+Marvel Adventures

+In the pages of "Marvel Adventures", Frankenstein's Monster was found in a crate and briefly fought Spider-Man and Hawkeye before disappearing into the night.

+Secret Wars (2015)

+During the "Secret Wars" storyline, a version of Frankenstein's Monster lives in Monster Metropolis beneath the Battleworld domain of the Kingdom of Manhattan.